WTMR

-WTMR (800 AM) is a radio station broadcasting a religious format.
+WTMR (800 AM) is a radio station broadcasting brokered programming, mainly religious programming.
 Licensed to Camden, New Jersey, United States, it serves the Philadelphia area.
-The station is currently owned by Beasley Broadcast Group, Inc., through licensee Beasley Media Group, LLC, and features programming from Westwood One.
+WTMR is owned by Beasley Broadcast Group, Inc., through licensee Beasley Media Group, LLC, and features programming from Westwood One.
 The transmitter site is in Camden, while studios and offices are located in the "555 Building" in Bala Cynwyd, Pennsylvania.

+By day, WTMR is powered by 5,000 watts, but at night to protect other stations on 800 AM, it reduces it power to 500 watts.
+Because AM 800 is reserved for Mexico and Canada.

 History

-The station began operations in the late 1940s as WKDN.
+The station began operations November 1, 1948, as WKDN.
 It was originally owned by Ranulf Compton, and was a 1,000-watt, daytime-only station that broadcast middle-of-the-road music.
 The call letters became WTMR after the station was sold in 1968.
 By the early 1970s, WTMR's power had been increased to 5,000 watts.
 In 1975, the station began phasing out pop music in favor of religious programming.
 It was granted a license to operate at night during the 1980s.